Muddassar087/natural-selection/README.md

 # natural-selection
 <p>
-  Natural selection is a javaScript code that uses the porcess of natural selection and find the optimal solution
+  Natural selection is a javaScript code that uses the process of natural selection and find the optimal solution
 </p>
 process includes:
 <ul>